ahojukka5/backend-demo/README.md

-# backend-demo.js
+# backend-demo

 [![][travis-img]][travis-url]
 [![][coveralls-img]][coveralls-url]

-This is a short demo experimenting what is a best way to setup CI/CD/docs for Node/Express backend.
+This is a short demo experimenting what is a best way to setup CI/CD/APIDoc for Node/Express backend.
 Backend is continuously deployed to Heroku, and can accessed from address